 Cannabis dispensary owners have worked hard to open and run their business, so it is important for them to protect their business from risks.
 This includes protecting their business from claims that a product caused injury or damage.
 The cannabis industry is still very new, leaving business owners more susceptible to these types of allegations.
 A product liability insurance policy will protect dispensaries from liability if they become the subject of a lawsuit and/or a court finds the business responsible for any injury or losses.

-Properly covering a dispensary with the right amount and type of insurance coverage requires working with an insurance broker who is experienced in the industry.
+Properly covering a dispensary with the right amount and type of property damage liability insurance requires working with an insurance broker who is experienced in the industry.
 If you are interested in insuring your cannabis dispensary, or any other type of business, contact the experienced cannabis insurance brokers at MFE Insurance to get the right insurance policy for your business needs.